awslabs/sagemaker-debugger/README.md

 #### Run Debugger in Your Own Container

+The following example shows how to set `hook` to set a training model using Debugger in your own container.
-in TF 2.x framework using GradientTape
+This example is for containers in TensorFlow 2.x framework using GradientTape to configure the `hook`.

 ```python
 import smdebug.tensorflow as smd